issamsisbane/garden/content/blog/en/homelab-1.md

 - **Archy** : Old Laptop 1 running arch linux - 8GB RAM, 4 cores processor
 - **Ubuntuserv** : Old Laptop 2 running ubuntu serveur - 4GB RAM, 4 cores processor

-*Don't pay attention to the names of the nodes, I don't know how to name things...*
+*Don't pay attention to the names of the nodes, I don't know how to name things..*

 A total of **three nodes** and all of them will be a master and a worker node.